-The basic principles upon which load securing is based is that the combined strength of the load restraint system must be sufficient to withstand a force not less than the total weight of the load forward and half of the weight of the load rearwards and sideways.
-Vertical movements may occur but these should be overcome if the latter conditions are met.
+The basic principles upon which load securing is based is that the combined strength of the load restraint system must be sufficient to withstand a force not less than 0.8 times the total weight of the load forward and half of the weight of the load rearwards and sideways, according EN 12195[1].
+Vertical movements and movements when braking can occur, but these should be overcome if the above conditions are met.